 The Orchestras of Australia Network (TOAN)

 In 2011 the Music in Communities Network began taking on the role of a national network for orchestras.
 This was previously maintained by Orchestras of Australia (TOAN) until that organisation ceased operating in 2008.
 In July 2010, the Music in Communities Network (MiCN) approached the board of Orchestras Australia with an offer to take over the key roles of representation, advocacy, forums, community building and networking for community based orchestras - community and youth orchestras.
-In particular MiCN will offer some key membership benefits that have been identified as being some of the most useful benefits of Orchestras Australia membership: Access to National Music Lending Scheme and access to best value public liability insurance.
+In particular MiCN will offer a key membership benefit that has been identified as one of the most useful benefits of Orchestras Australia membership: access to best value public liability insurance.
+There has been some discussion about setting up a similar music lending scheme, another popular TOAN scheme, but MiCN is not yet offering this service.
 The board of TOAN has endorsed MiCN as a network for Australian orchestras and we are working to provide orchestras with our regular programs and projects, as well as orchestra-specific ones.